sprblm/dots-website/site/roadmap.md

 ### Roadmap

 DOTS is a collective initiative to identify needs, synthesize priorities, provide resources, and coordinate efforts to further the development and deployment of decentralized technologies.
 By addressing these issues, we can increase the overall quantity and quality of decentralized applications.

-This roadmap is [currently maintained by Eileen Wagner and Karissa McKelvey](/about), with a group of volunteer contributors and advisors.
-We are actively seeking funding for all contributors; fueling the development of high-quality resources on a faster timeframe.
+We are actively [seeking funding](/support-us) to fuel the development of high-quality resources on a faster timeframe.

 You can support us by <a href="/support-us">backing DOTS</a>.